 She is a broken woman with a painful background.
 She is also an expert on Middle Eastern terrorist cells, which is why the Major Crimes Unit tracks her down and asks for her help.
 The only problem is that she’s a complete asshole and doesn’t want to help anybody.
 Eventually she gets roped in and starts kicking butts and taking names.
 She is a lot like Jack Bauer but with a very wobbly moral compass.
 She won’t think twice about killing a bad guy.
 Eventually all of the hate and hostility inside her will begin to take its toll.

 Will you write in other genres besides horror/thriller in the future?

-Yes, I am about to switch over to techno-thrillers/terrorism books (featuring Sarah Stone) just for a short while, but I imagine horror is where my career will lie for the most part.
+Yes, I switched over to techno-thrillers/terrorism books (featuring Sarah Stone) for a short while, but I imagine horror is where my career will lie for the most part.